iurygregory/edx-documentation/en_us/developers/source/user_interface_development.rst

 Using the edX UI Toolkit
 ************************

-The edX UI Toolkit is a JavaScript library that you can use to develop UI functionality for the edX platform.
+The edX UI Toolkit is a JavaScript library for building edX web applications.
+The UI toolkit consists of:

+* Backbone views to implement patterns as defined by the edX Pattern Library.

+* Utility methods to simplify the creation and testing of user interfaces.

 The edX UI Toolkit is available from the `edx-ui-toolkit GitHub repository`_ .
 For more information about the UI Toolkit, see `ui-toolkit.edx.org`_ .

 For more information about writing JavaScript for edX UIs, see :ref:`edx_javascript_guidelines`.